bvm/bvm/README.md

      }]
    }
    ```
-6. Add `bvm init` to create a bare configuration file in the current directory.
-7. Add `bvm lock` to update the configuration file urls with checksums.
+6. Add `bvm lock` to update the configuration file urls with checksums.

 Medium effort: